 Where to Buy Renters Insurance

 You can purchase renters insurance from most major insurance companies, as well as smaller insurers like Lemonade.
 Most policies require a minimum of $100,000 in liability coverage.
 With $20,000 of personal property coverage, typical renters insurance policies have an average cost of about $13 per month.
-You should be sure to shop around and compare coverage to find the best renters insurance providers to meet your needs and ensure you get the lowest rate.
+You should be sure to shop around and compare coverage to find either the best renters insurance providers to meet your needs or the cheapest renters insurance to ensure you get the lowest rate.

 If you’re concerned about your liability and need additional coverage, it generally only costs a few dollars per month to switch to a higher liability coverage limit of $300,000.
 If you’re not sure what coverage limit makes sense for your situation, most insurance providers are more than happy to help you find the coverage that works for you.